Aaaaapplege/APNLF-Development/README.md

-**The relevant code for our proposed APNLF model and partial experimental samples can be found in the directory APNLF Development.****
+**The relevant code for our proposed APNLF model and partial experimental samples can be found in the directory APNLF Development.
+The main Code is in APNLF-Developer/APNLF/src/recommender/RSNMF.java****